 In a possible conflict, the Hellenic Air Force will have absolute air superiority,” concluded the Turkish colonel’s statement to the Independent, revealing a small sample of what Rafale is capable of accomplishing.

 The French describe this missile as a true “game-changer”, stating that METEOR brings an important skill to the Rafale, enhancing the ability to “take the lead” in an unprecedented way.

 Turkey recently announced that it will upgrade its F-16s by extending its lifespan from 8,000 flight hours to 12,000 in an effort to have at least the jets in flyable condition.

-With 24 RAFALE and 85+ F16 Vipers armed without counting the rest of Hellenic Air Force fighters, Turkish fighter jets are pretty much obsolete in case of a new war between Greece & Turkey.
+With 24 RAFALE and 85+ F16 Vipers armed without counting the rest of the Hellenic Air Force fighters, Turkish fighter jets are pretty much obsolete in the event of a new war between Greece and Turkey.